millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 Task 4
 ------

-Create a function ``ablate_k(X, y, k_values, test_size, random_state)`` which takes in the unflattened data, the labels, a list of k values, test size, and random state.
+Create a function ``ablate_k(X, y, k_values, test_size, random_state)`` which takes in the flattened data, the labels, a list of k values, test size, and random state.
-Flatten the data, split the data into train and test sets, and fit a KNN classifier for each k value.
+Split the data into train and test sets, and fit a KNN classifier for each k value.
 For each k value, record the accuracy of the model on the test set.
 Finally, return a list of the k values and the accuracies of the form ``[(k1, accuracy1), (k2, accuracy2), ...]``.